 For fixed-length types, the TYPE_VARLEN rule is not present.
-In these cases the number of bytes to be read is determined by the TYPE_INFO rule (for example, if "INT2TYPE" is specified as the value for the FIXEDLENTYPE rule of the TYPE_INFO rule, 2 bytes should be read, as "INT2TYPE" is always 2 bytes in length.
-For more details, see Data Types Definitions).
+In these cases, the number of bytes to be read is determined by the TYPE_INFO rule .
+For example, if "INT2TYPE" is specified as the value for the FIXEDLENTYPE rule of the TYPE_INFO rule, 2 bytes are read because "INT2TYPE" is always 2 bytes in length.
+For more details, see Data Types Definitions.